Chart Color Schemes

 Corangamite - North features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 63.9% of all households, including 22.9% couples with children, 30.8% couples without children, and 9.0% single parent families.
-Non-family households make up the remaining 36.1%, with lone person households at 33.0% and group households comprising 2.9%.
+Non-family households make up the remaining 36.1%, with lone person households at 33.0% and group households comprising 2.9% of the total.
 The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households